Many swim teachers will be able to incorporate the new Water Skills for Life approach, with only minor changes, into their current programmes.

 An important part of Water Skills for Life is the recording of data.
 WSNZ has developed an assessment sheet, which can be printed and used to record student achievements.

 This assessment sheet is a reflection of how achievements are recorded on the Water Skills for Life database.
 If it needs to be adjusted to fit in better with how you run your lessons, you can do so.
-Here is an example of how a swim school has modified the sheet to fit with their programmes.
-(Please make sure to have only the SSFL Water Skills for Life logo on the assessment sheet).

 Alternatively, if wifi is available, achievements can be inputted into the database via a device (Ipad or similar).